OctopusDeploy/blog/blog/2021-08/constructing-build-information/index.md

 - Octopus Deploy Space Name

 ### Build YAML
 For GitLab, builds are defined using YAML in a special file, `.gitlab-ci.yml` located in the root of your repository.
-Your process will consist of a `before_script` and two stages:
+Your process will consist of two stages:

 - build-information
 - push-build-information